Orange Line (Namma Metro)

-The Orange Line is an upcoming metro line serving Bangalore as part of the Namma Metro network in the city.
+The Orange Line is an upcoming metro line serving Bangalore as part of the Namma Metro network in the city, connecting Kempapura with JP Nagar 4th Phase.
 This metro line will serve the industrial areas, (Note: Peenya Industrial Area, IT Industries on Bannerghatta Main Road) manufacturing units, (Note: Engineering and Textile Manufacturing Units on Tumkur Road, Bharat Electronics Limited (BEL)) educational institutions, (Note: PES University, Ambedkar College, Polytechnic College, KLE College, Dayananda Sagar University) providing connectivity to the southern part of the city, (Note: Outer Ring Road West Side, Magadi Road with its neighbouring areas) thereby improving last-mile connectivity to commercial centres, industrial hubs, educational institutions, and healthcare facilities.
-The line was approved by the Union Cabinet on August 17, 2024 and is scheduled for completion in 2029.
+The line was approved by the Union Cabinet on August 17, 2024 and is scheduled for completion in 2031.

+The line passes through the western part of Outer Ring Road and passes through many major industrial areas, educational institutions and neighbourhoods of the city, such as Hebbal, BEL Circle, Goraguntepalya, Sumanahalli, Nagarabhavi, Mysuru Road, Hosakerehalli and Jaya Prakash Nagar.

+The Orange Line will have interchanges with the Blue Line at Kempapura and Hebbal, Red Line at Hebbal, Green Line at Peenya and Jaya Prakash Nagar, Grey Line at Sumanahalli Cross, Purple Line at Mysuru Road and Pink Line at JP Nagar 4th Phase.